 Quick answer

-- T-Mobile — best nationwide 5G coverage.
-Most people in most places.
+- T-Mobile — best nationwide 5G experience for most users.
+Leads on 5G speed and availability.

 | Carrier | Median 5G Download | Strength |